jmardjuki/KpopStan-bot/README.md

 # Kpop Stan Bot

-Just like a typical kpop stan, this bot spams fancams This bot is made for [Discord Hack Week 2019](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33)
+Just like a typical kpop stan, this bot spams fancams

+This bot was made for [Discord Hack Week 2019](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33)

 ## Description
 Spam random fancams of TWICE's members depending on the which member mentioned by user